icy/blog/NAS.md

 ## Issues

+### 5. Prevent NAS from being update a/o calling home

+The following hosts are being used by internal QNAP services.
+To prevent the device from calling its home, some DNS tricky can be used.
+This is necessary and helpful when the outbound network has some low or limited quota.

+- osm.api.myqnapcloud.com
+- auth.myqnapcloud.io
+- download.qnap.com
+- update.qnap.com
+- edge.myqnapcloud.io
+- edge.myqnapcloud.io

 ### 4. Memory upgrade

 qnap TS-x64 has two hardware (mainboard)  versions.
 The old version has two memory slots; that indicates it's possible to extend the device with  more memory.
 The discovery is found from this excellent thread: https://forum.qnap.com/viewtopic.php?t=170942